BrunoScheltzke/FakeApp/README.md

 ## Test Flight
 You can test the app from the [link on the Test Flight app](https://testflight.apple.com/join/0l2K5X3K)
- * The app is still under tests and might be instable
+ * The app is still under tests and might be unstable

 ## Search for news
 <img src="https://github.com/BrunoScheltzke/FakeApp/blob/master/pesquisapornoticia.png" width="700">